 Getting to the Montreal Biodome

-Near the Biodome
+Other Attractions Near the Biodome

 Tropical Rainforest of the Americas

 But the Tropical Rainforest ecosystem is not just of layman interest.
 It also extends itself to research.
-According to the Biodome, "this ecosystem has made it possible to study important ecological processes that are generally difficult to isolate in natural environments, such as changes in the physical and chemical properties of the soil, the leaf phosphorus retranslocation of some tree species, the role of soil microorganisms, the foraging activity of pollen and nectar eating bats, and the growth of a free population of giant toads."
+According to the Biodome, "this ecosystem has made it possible to study important ecological processes that are generally difficult to isolate in natural environments, such as changes in the physical and chemical properties of the soil, the leaf phosphorus translocation of some tree species, the role of soil microorganisms, the foraging activity of pollen and nectar-eating bats, and the growth of a free population of giant toads."

 Laurentian Maple Forest Ecosystem

-Also known as the Laurentian mixed forest or simply St. Lawrence Forest, this ecosystem is characterized by its its mix of leafy, deciduous trees, and coniferous evergreens in addition to its comfort adapting to the seasons and corresponding light and temperature shifts.
+Also known as the Laurentian mixed forest or simply St. Lawrence Forest, this ecosystem is characterized by its mix of leafy, deciduous trees, and coniferous evergreens in addition to its comfort adapting to the seasons and corresponding light and temperature shifts.

 Gulf of St. Lawrence